 We deeply rgreat to report that Mr and Mrs C Shrives, of 43, Grove-road, have received official news that their only son, 73853, Sapper Harry C Shrives, of the Royal Engineers, passed away on January 12th in Egypt, from wounds and meningitis.

 The late Sapper Shrives, who was 25 years of age, joined the Colours two years last October, and landed in Egypt on July 7th last year.
 Before enlistment he was employed by Messrs.
-Duncan and Davidson, boot manufacturers, Rushden and for seven years was a well-known and highly respected member of the Rushden Temperance Band, of which organisation his father is also a member.
+Duncan and Davison, boot manufacturers, Rushden and for seven years was a well-known and highly respected member of the Rushden Temperance Band, of which organisation his father is also a member.
 For the two years prior to enlistment he played the trombone, and joined up at the same time as several other members of the "Temps", these including Messrs.
 John and Eddie Webster, Arthur Odell, "Sonny" Coleman, with Nobles, Parker, Cross, Denton, etc. Of this number John Webster and Arthur Odell have given their lives in the service of their country.

 On enlistment the late Sapper Shrives and "Sonny" Coleman got into the Depot Band at Haynes Park.
 Otherwise it was probable that they wound not have been sent to one or other of the fighting fronts sooner.
 They went to Egypt together in July last, but were parted at Alexandria.